metricly/metricly-docs/content/api/api-elements.md

 ### CURL

+The following CURL example deletes an element with the **elementId** `111a50a0-2b5c-3eb9-b25b-11f81de11038`.

 ```
 curl -X DELETE --header 'Accept: */*' --header 'User-Agent: none' 'https://app.metricly.com/elements/111a50a0-2b5c-3eb9-b25b-11f81de11038'

 ```

 ### Response Body

+The following response body has no content; this is typical for a successful call.

 ```
 no content